Short-term Visits to NIMBioS

 NIMBioS is committed to making databases, software and other products that are developed as part of NIMBioS activities available to the broader scientific community.

-Applications are considered four times a year, with deadlines on March 1, June 1, September 1, and December 1.
+Requests for Short-term Visits are considered at any time, but applications should be submitted a minimum of 6 weeks prior to the proposed visit date.
 Applications will be evaluated in terms of both the scientific value of the project and the qualifications of the applicant.
 Particular priority will be provided to students and junior researchers.
 Visitors will receive reimbursement for travel and housing expenses, and a per diem to cover other incidental expenses (meals, etc.).
 Expenses are expected to be shared with other sources of funds available to the visitor for the proposed project (e.g. if the effort involves research associated with a larger project for which the applicant has a grant).
 Successful applicants are expected to submit a brief report summarizing their activities at NIMBioS.

 Application and Submission Process